 Lola filmed in a studio that matched her perfectly.
 Bright, poppy, stylized.
 That mattered because pop is hyper-intentional by nature and the visual tone has to reflect it.
 If you edit a pop artist's interview with the slow, acoustic pacing of a country singer, the viewer feels a disconnect they can't quite name but it's there.
 The cuts need to be punchier.
 The rhythm has to match the genre.

-And what Lola said on camera hit hard.
-She had a song with millions of plays but couldn't afford to make a follow-up.
-Couldn't pay producers, couldn't pay for mixing, couldn't fund music videos.
-She had this breakout moment and no way to build on it.
-Duetti gave her the ability to finally make the album she'd been wanting to create for years.
-She told us that for the first time in her career, she feels like a real artist with a real body of work.
-That's the kind of thing you don't have to edit around.
-You just let it play.
+Lola told us she had a song with millions of plays but couldn't afford a follow-up.
+No budget for producers, mixing, or music videos.
+Duetti changed that.
+She made the album she'd been wanting to create for years.
+She said for the first time in her career she feels like a real artist with a real body of work.
+You don't edit around a moment like that.

 Calimosa rounded out the LA sessions, bringing hip hop into the mix and giving the series its fourth genre.
 Different energy, different cadence, different world.
 Exactly what the series needed to feel complete.